 - View the Researcher Profile contacts for support and / or assistance.

 Researcher Profile Creation Process

 Update the mandatory fields necessary to activate your Researcher Profile.

-Read the RPM quick reference guide: Updating Keywords, Languages, Personal (FoR) Codes & Researcher Expertise Statements (PDF 566 KB) This guide outlines the minimum mandatory fields to be completed before your profile can be activated on the web.
+Read the RPM quick reference guide: Updating Keywords, Languages, Personal (FoR) Codes & Researcher Expertise Statements (PDF 566 KB) This guide outlines the mandatory fields to be completed before your profile can be activated on the web.